Best Protein Powder at Costco (2026 Update): Clean, Low-Lead Options Ranked

 Animal-based whey proteins consistently test cleaner than plant-based blends because cows filter metals before milk is produced, while plants absorb them directly from soil.
 That doesn't mean every whey is perfect, but the starting point is much safer.

-Top Clean Protein Powders You’ll Commonly See at Big-Box Stores (Including Costco)
+Top Clean Protein Powders You'll Commonly See at Costco

 Disclosure: Some links below are affiliate links.
 If you buy through them, CleanProteinList may earn a commission at no extra cost to you.
 I only recommend products that have independent safety data.